 - Orange with diamond icon - at least one (1) reviewer has requested changes

 - Green with thumbs up icon - all requested reviewers have approved

 With notebook reviews you can view both a summary and details about what feedback has been provided.

 In the review block at the top of the notebook, you can see a count of the total number of comments, approvals, and change requests that have been made in the review.
 This allows you to understand whether your team members have seen and responded to the review request and if there is outstanding feedback that you have yet to address.

 Click on the review block to open the right sidebar and view a history of every comment, approval, and change request in the review.
-Each post shows the responder’s name, their review status, any commentary they have added, and a timestamp so that you will always know who has responded and what is their most recent feedback.
+Each post shows the responder’s name, their review status, any commentary they have added, and a timestamp so you always know who has responded and what their most recent feedback is.